Liability for Fallen (or Threatening to Fall) Trees

 How to Run an Effective Online Meeting

 With the passage of HB 320 (see Jim Slaughter’s article: Bill Adopted to Allow Electronic Membership Meetings and Voting in North Carolina Associations) we are seeing more communities opting to conduct electronic membership meetings to encourage greater participation and community interest in these meetings.
-Our attorneys collectively—and particularly our two Certified Professional Parliamentarians, Jim Slaughter and Michael Taliercio—have participated in more virtual meetings than anyone, and we find that having good meeting rules in place before the meeting takes place is key to a successful outcome.
-Although it usually is not necessary to tailor rules for each individual meeting an … Continue reading
+Our attorneys collectively—and particularly our Certified Professional Parliamentarian, Jim Slaughter—have participated in more virtual meetings than anyone, and we find that having good meeting rules in place before the meeting takes place is key to a successful outcome.
+Although it usually is not necessary to tailor rules for each individual meeting an association has, the issues … Continue reading

 New NC Appellate Case: Williams v Reardon (Covenants and Real Property Marketable Title Act – Part 2)